theupdateframework/pep-on-pypi-with-tuf/README.rst

 2013, we showed how the latest version of pip (at the time) was susceptible to these attacks and how TUF could protect users against them [14]_.

-In order to protect PyPI against infrastructure compromises, we propose integrating PyPI with The Update Framework [2]_ (TUF).
+In order to protect PyPI against infrastructure compromises, this PEP proposes integrating PyPI with The Update Framework [2]_ (TUF).
+TUF helps secure new or existing software update systems.
+Software update systems are vulnerable to many known attacks, including those that can result in clients being compromised or crashed.
+TUF solves these problems by providing a flexible security framework that can be added to software updaters.

 Definitions